Homeomorphic-Invariance of EM: Non-Asymptotic Convergence in KL Divergence for Exponential Families via Mirror Descent

-\makesection{\sectionNameAssumptions{}} Before diving into convergence results, we discuss the assumptions needed for the method to be well defined. \begin{enumerate}[label=\textbf{A\arabic*}] \item \assumptionOne{} \end{enumerate} \ref{ass:1} implies the continuity and differentiability of $\Loss$, the convexity of the surrogate and that natural and mean parameters are well defined.
-The minimality assumption ensures the log-partition function $\A$ is strictly convex, which is the common assumption in the mirror descent literature that the mirror map is strictly convex.
-It implies the mappings $\nabla \A, \nabla \AS$ are unique and that the surrogate has a unique solution. \ref{ass:1} is not strictly necessary, as similar results can be derived with regularization, but greatly simplifies the presentation.
+\end{enumerate} \ref{ass:1} implies the continuity and differentiability of $\Loss$, that the surrogate has a unique solution, and that the natural and mean parameters are well defined.
+It is the statistical equivalent to the assumption in the mirror descent literature that $\A$ essentially smooth, which implies that the mappings $\nabla \A, \nabla \AS$ are well-defined. \ref{ass:1} is satisfied in the most commons applications of \aEM in machine learning, including Gaussian mixtures.

 The next assumptions deal with a further subtle issue that arises when we attempt to apply results from the optimization literature to \aEM, like the generic frameworks of \citet{xu2013block}, \citet{mairal2013optimization} or \citet{razaviyayn2014successive}.
 The parameters of the distributions optimized by \aEM are typically constrained to a subset $\np \in \Omega$, like that probabilities sum to one and that covariance matrices are positive-definite.
 To handle constraints, those analyses assume access to a projection onto the constraint set $\Omega$.
 However, this does not hold for common settings of \aEM like mixtures of Gaussians.
 When the boundaries of the constraint set are open, the projection operator does not exist (there is no ``closest positive-definite matrix'' to a matrix that is not positive-definite).
 An additional complication is related to the existence of a lower-bound on the objective.
 For example, in Gaussian mixtures, we can drive the objective to $\um{-}\infty$ by centering a Gaussian on a single data point and shrinking the variance towards zero.
 The existence of such degenerate solutions is challenging for non-asymptotic convergence rates, as results typically depend on the optimality gap $\Loss(\np) - \Loss^*$ and are vacuous if it is unbounded.
 To avoid those degenerate cases, we make the following assumptions.